accurec/CyfrinUpdraftCourseFoundryRaffle/README.md

 7) Make sure you have some testnet ETH and LINK balance on the account that you have specified in step #5 above.
 These are good faucets to use to get some: [ETH Sepolia faucet](https://cloud.google.com/application/web3/faucet/ethereum/sepolia) and [LINK and ETH Sepolia faucet](https://faucets.chain.link/sepolia).
 8) Make sure you've created subscription for VRF using [this link](https://vrf.chain.link/) and funded it with enough LINK.
 Use the subscription ID that you get from it and replace in `HelperConfig.s.sol` file for `getSepoliaEthConfig()` function, `subscriptionId` field.
 9) You can now deploy to Sepolia using `make deploy-sepolia` command.
-10) Alternatively, can deploy locally and run ......
-TODO
+10) Alternatively, can deploy locally and run `make deploy-local`.
+Make sure to encrypt Anvil's key for the address `0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266` using `cast wallet import` command.

 ## End-to-end walkthrough on Sepolia test network